-Start with materials that make up the largest portion of the waste stream or with the most commonly recycled items-paper products, glass bottles, plastic bottles, aluminum and steel cans.
+Start with materials that make up the largest portion of the waste stream or with the most commonly recycled items (e.g. paper products, glass bottles, plastic bottles, aluminum and steel cans).
 Determine if the material can be eliminated or reduced through a change in operations or reused by your company or someone else.
-Collect a few recyclable materials at first and, then as customers and employees make recycling a habit, new materials can be phased in.
+Collect a few recyclable materials at first and, then, as customers and employees make recycling a habit, new materials can be phased in.
 For businesses with large quantities of recyclable materials, consider establishing a pilot program to work out any kinks before expanding the program company-wide.

-What suggestions do they have based on their experiences?
+- what suggestions they may have based on their experiences

-Can you consolidate your efforts and reduce collection costs?
+- if you can consolidate your efforts and reduce collection costs

 Consider the following when deciding what type of collection container to use at your business:

-Style – Many different styles of bins exist to fit different types of materials or different size collection or storage spaces.
+Style – Many different styles of bins exist to fit different types of materials or different-sized collection or storage spaces.
 Your service provider may provide containers as part of your contract.
 If not, several varieties can be purchased at office supply and hardware stores.